 We also need to connect students, residents, fellows and young faculty with more senior global health mentors that can become role models, provide inspiration and encouragement and nurture their careers.
 We also need “salesmen” who will “persuade” the leadership of our different schools as well as other Colorado institutions to support the work of the Center for Global Health and support their own faculty who collaborate with the Center.

 By working collaboratively we will address the need to promote sustainable economic development in the poorest areas of the world in ways that will provide opportunities for families to improve their economic conditions, provide educational opportunities to their children, and reduce excessive maternal and child mortality.

 Failure to address extreme poverty and high maternal and childhood mortality rates undermines a sense of community and fosters pervasive feelings of hopelessness and despair.
 It is these feelings that sow the seeds for violence, kidnapping, drug trafficking, terrorism, revolutionary activity and failed states.

-Our Center has ambitious goals because UC, Children’s Hospital Colorado and other Colorado universities have incredibly experienced and talented people now working in global health.
+Our Center has ambitious goals because CU, Children’s Hospital Colorado and other Colorado universities have incredibly experienced and talented people now working in global health.
 We intend to leverage their existing work with enhanced collaborations to achieve a critical mass that will take us beyond our “tipping point.”
 I hope you are as excited as I am to join us in this work.